ohler55/ojc/compare/results.md

 ## Side Note

-The large file test was run with the files on an external SSD with these results that should a similar results.
+The large file benchmark was run with the files on an external SSD with these similar results:

 ```
 multiple-light /media/ohler/backup/bench-files/10G.json (large) 1 times